Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Background and Motivation

 In this article, we combine the ideas of our articles \cite{CAPM-size} on CAPM and \cite{VIX} on VIX to state a reasonable generalization of \cite{CAPM-size}.
 This model can be {\it truncated}: Include only price changes for the benchmark $R_0$ and the target $R$ (or, equivalently, market size $S_0$ and $S$), and volatility $V$.
 Alternatively, it can be {\it completed}: Include also equity premia $P_0, P$ for the benchmark and the target.
 A truncated model contains 3 time series, and a completed model contains 5 time series.

-In \cite{CAPM-size}, we model~\eqref{eq:returns-size} and~\eqref{eq:CAPM-size} but with $P_0$ or $S_0$ i.i.d.
-Gaussian, in continuous time.
+In \cite{CAPM-size}, we model~\eqref{eq:returns-size} and~\eqref{eq:CAPM-size} but with $P_0$ or $S_0$ IID Gaussian, in continuous time.
 The article \cite{CAPM-size} does not include VIX $V$.
 However, this article is concerned with the idea from \cite{VIX} that division by VIX normalized returns and premia.
 We replace $P$ and $P_0$ with $P/V$ and $P_0/V$ in~\eqref{eq:CAPM-size}.
 Also, we replace $R$ with $R/V$ and $R_0$ with $R_0/V$ in~\eqref{eq:returns-size}.
 We model $(R_0/V, P_0/V)$ as IID (but maybe not Gaussian), following~\eqref{eq:norm-return} and~\eqref{eq:norm-premia}.
-As mentioned in the Introduction, in \textsc{Section}~3 we perform statistical data analysis.
+As mentioned in the Introduction, in \textsc{Section}~3 we perform the main fitting of linear regressions.

 We fill two lacunas left in our research \cite{CAPM-size}.
 The first lacuna is stability results for discrete time.
-In \textsc{Section}~4 of this article, we state and prove this for the case of stochastic VIX.
-Our results work for constant volatility as well, which is the setting of \cite{CAPM-size}, see~\eqref{eq:stability}.
-Next, we check the stability condition numerically.
+In \textsc{Section}~4 of this article, we state and prove this for the case of stochastic volatility.
 The second lacuna is rigorous results for the capital distribution curve, which are lacking in \cite{CAPM-size}.
-There, we present only the simulation for the constant volatility.
 In \textsc{Section}~5 of this article, we state and prove a convergence result for the capital distribution curve: \textsc{Theorem}~\ref{thm:weights}.
 Next, in \textsc{Theorem}~\ref{thm:normal-curve}, we show a remarkable result: the curve is

 where $X_{(1)} \ge \ldots \ge X_{(N)}$ are order statistics of a conditional normal sample: